 Read more on membership fee discount during family leave!

-Statutory family leaves are often still regarded as women’s rights.
-Only a few male members of The Finnish Business School Graduates a year report of being on a longer family leave.
+Statutory family leaves are often still regarded as mother’s rights.
+Only a few father of our members of a year report of being on a longer family leave.

-We encourage men to take family leave and hold on to their rights to bear family responsibilities and spend time with their children.
+We encourage all parents to use family leave equally and hold on to their rights to bear family responsibilities and spend time with their children.

 • After family leave, employees have the primary right to return to their old work.